+This one is critical.
 Traveling somewhere without wifi access?
 Here are the steps to take to work offline with Google Apps.
 Most people know that it can be done, but most don’t know how to do it.

 - Edit Images

+Google Docs Hacks for images.
 You don’t need a graphic designer to edit an image’s transparency, brightness, contrast, or to crop it.
 You can do it in Google Docs.
 Select the image and double click (or go to “image options” in the toolbar).
 You can edit the image with the functions in the sidebar.

 - Clear formatting

+Clear formatting is one of the most useful Google Docs hacks you need to know when copy and pasting content from a different document.
 If you ever paste text from a different document, chances are that you’ve had to reformat it.
 To quickly dismiss this nasty formatting, highlight the text, select “Format” in the menu bar and click “Clear formatting.”
 You could also highlight the text and use the keyboard shortcut, Command + \.